ACRoBat: Optimizing Auto-batching of Dynamic Deep Learning at Compile Time: Background

-\Sys's primary objective is to exploit parallelism across tensor operators in the batched execution of dynamic DL computation.
-Such a computation may exhibit (1) \emph{Batch Parallelism} that exists across different input instances in the mini-batch, and/or (2) \emph{Instance Parallelism} which refers to the control flow parallelism as defined in Table~\ref{table:dynamism}.
-Beyond parallelism, table~\ref{table:dynamism} summarizes other properties of control flow dynamism found in common DL models (more details can be found in \S\ref{sec:ap_survey} of the appendix).
+\textbf{Control Flow Parallelism:} Dynamic control flow can lead to parallelism in a DL computation.
+Such a computation may exhibit (1) \emph{Batch Parallelism} that exists across different input instances in the mini-batch, and/or (2) \emph{Instance Parallelism} which refers to the parallelism that arises due to dynamic control flow dependences, such as recursive parallelism.
+The amount of such parallelism differs widely across computations.
+Recursive models, often (though not always) have significant parallelism across different recursive calls.
+Correspondingly, iterative computations may contain loops that can be executed concurrently.
+An example is the call to the \verb+@map+ function call in the RNN implementation in Listing~\ref{code:rnn_relay}.